jergens/MiniUI-ScummVM-Pak/README.md

 Download the release zip and extract to the root of your SD card.

+# Updating

+To update the libretro core, replace the `scummvm_libretro.so` file in `Emus/SCUMMVM.pak` with the new version.

+To update the aux/additional data pack, replace the extra and themes folders in `Bios/SCUMMVM` with the contents from the new version.

 # Usage

 Usage is the same as with any of the other MiniUI emulators.

-Save states are __not__ supported.
+Save states are __NOT__ supported.
 Press the Start button to bring up the ScummVM menu and save and load there.

 ## Audio Noise